top of page

 three cyclical gatekeeping cycles of mathematics contributing to low math achievement

-Image from the upcoming book, Teaching 6-12 Math Intervention: A practical framework to engage students who struggle and break the gatekeeping cycles of mathematics (Routledge).
-To be the first to get notified about book release updates, join the Book Launch Team here.
+Image from the upcoming book, Teaching 6-12 Math Intervention: A practical framework to engage students who struggle (Routledge).
+Preorder the book now and get over $450 of bonus content for free!

 Math Gatekeeping Cycle 1: Student Gate